 “I wish my mind worked correctly.
 I’m so sick of obsessive intrusive irrational thoughts.
 I swear if I don’t get a hold of my emotions I will lose everyone around me.
 I am stressful to others.
 All because I cannot control my emotions.
 This sucks.
 Some days it’s so hard to be positive.”

-I broke my own heart reading that.
+That broke my heart reading that.
 I had my husband read it as well and the look on his face… His reaction was, “I didn’t realize how close you were to snapping.”
 I remember making that post.
 That was my emotional rock bottom.
 That was the moment all of this began.

 It has been four long years since I have been on this deep healing journey.
 In retrospect, it doesn’t seem long at all but living in the bowels of it felt like forever.

-Apparently, it is a psychology term called post-traumatic growth.
+Apparently, there is a psychology term called post-traumatic growth.
 According to The American Psychological Association, post-traumatic growth is a theory that explains transformation or positive change experienced following trauma or because of a major life event.
 This can be confused with resilience because becoming more resilient as a result of a struggle with trauma can be an example of PTG, but PTG is different because resiliency is a personal attribute or the natural ability to bounce back from something.
 A resilient person will automatically bounce back but a person with no resilience but finds transformation is PTG.

-It is also said that having relationships where the person feels nurtured, liberated or validated in addition to experiencing genuine acceptance from others while connecting with people who can provide this level of assistance and support can lead to not only recovery but also PTG.
+It is also said that having relationships where the person feels nurtured, liberated, or validated, in addition to experiencing genuine acceptance from others while connecting with people who can provide this level of assistance and support, can lead to not only recovery, but also PTG.
 Validation.
 I love that word now.
 That is what I needed all this time.
 My husband helped me heal.

 PTG tends to occur in five general areas: the appreciation of life, relationships with others, new possibilities in life, personal strength, and spiritual change.
 Check and check!
 All the above and I did it myself!
 I have come out stronger despite the challenges and traumas I have experienced in my life.